 Best your pals at your annual movie-awards party with our slate of Oscar trivia.

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

 Hollywood’s biggest night of the year

 For movie lovers, the Academy Awards gives us an opportunity to revel in the entertainment industry’s best work of the year; for fashion lovers, to see stars in their most elaborate gowns and get-ups; for celebrity watchers, to get a rare look at the “who’s who” of Tinseltown, hear their heartfelt speeches, and see what unexpected or wacky moments could happen.
 After all, it’s live TV!
 But the history of the Oscars, now in its 92nd year, also presents a chance to relive Hollywood’s Golden Age by looking back on the actors, directors, and films that have become classics.
-Think you know everything about the movies?
-Behind the scenes, there are still plenty of surprisingly weird things no one tells you about the Oscars.

 Three movies have won the most awards ever